Fibroid size can affect your fibroid symptoms.

 For treatment, symptoms are more important than fibroid size

 If you’re suffering from fibroids, you may want to know: just how large will my fibroid grow?
-Unfortunately, the answer to that question is difficult to pinpoint.
+Unfortunately, sometimes it is difficult to know.

 Fibroid size is also not the most important question when it comes to whether or not you should seek treatment.
 While it’s true that large fibroids are more likely to press on organs surrounding the uterus or create excessive bleeding, this is not always the case.